Can You Die From Snoring?

 There has been quite a bit of attention drawn towards snoring these days.
 Millions of us either snore or deal with a snoring partner each night.
 Aside from being a nuisance for your partner, did you know that snoring can actually kill you?
 To be more specific, the act of snoring doesn’t actually kill, but it’s often a symptom of a more serious medical condition known as Obstructive Sleep Apnea (OSA).

-OSA is a medical condition that affects an estimated one in twenty-five middle-aged men and one in fifty middle aged women.
-Overall, there are an estimated 20 million Americans who have sleep apnea and many will show symptoms such as loud snoring, pauses in breathing, and waking up short of breath.
-OSA places strain on your cardiovascular system and can lead to a heart attack or stroke among several other issues.
+OSA is a medical condition that affects an estimated one in twenty-five middle-aged men and one in fifty middle-aged women.
+Overall, there are an estimated 20 million Americans who have sleep apnea and many will show symptoms such as loud snoring, pauses in breathing, and wake up short of breath.
+OSA places a strain on your cardiovascular system and can lead to a heart attack or stroke among several other issues.

 As for snoring, it’s estimated that ninety million American adults snore or about one in three over the age of 18.
 Snoring not related to other medical conditions such as OSA is known a “benign snoring” and does not pose a hazard to your health in itself.

 To recap, there are 90 million snorers and 20 million people who have Obstructive Sleep Apnea, many who are also snorers.
 If you snore, how can you tell the difference between a potentially dangerous condition such as OSA and benign snoring?

 Benign Snoring vs OSA

 As mentioned, benign snoring is not an issue while sleep apnea is.
 Is there a way to tell if your snoring is just snoring or if it’s an indication of sleep apnea?
 Only a properly trained medical professional can determine the likelihood and ultimately diagnose sleep apnea through a test known as a sleep study.
 Your doctor may have you complete a questionnaire such as the STOP-BANG before deciding your risk for OSA and whether or not further testing is warranted.